 The Group is committed to creating a work environment which is free from discrimination and sexual harassment and where members of staff are treated with dignity, courtesy and respect.
-The policy of antidiscrimination has been developed which applies to all staff, their work-related interactions and functions.
-The Sex Discrimination Ordinance (Chapter 480 of the Laws of Hong Kong), Disability Discrimination Ordinance (Chapter 487 of the Laws of Hong Kong), Family Status Discrimination Ordinance (Chapter 527 of the Laws of Hong Kong) and Race Discrimination Ordinance (Chapter 602 of the Laws of Hong Kong) are complied with.
+The policy of anti-discrimination has been developed which applies to all staff, their work-related interactions and functions.
+The Hong Kong Bill of Rights Ordinance (Chapter 383 of the Laws of Hong Kong), The Sex Discrimination Ordinance (Chapter 480 of the Laws of Hong Kong), Disability Discrimination Ordinance (Chapter 487 of the Laws of Hong Kong), Family Status Discrimination Ordinance (Chapter 527 of the Laws of Hong Kong) and Race Discrimination Ordinance (Chapter 602 of the Laws of Hong Kong) are complied with.
 It is unlawful under the said ordinances to discriminate against or harass a person directly or indirectly.